NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8jstlcore1.md

 [`<c:url>` tag](https://jakarta.ee/specifications/tags/2.0/jakarta-tags-spec-2.0.html#c:url)

-Add a param name value example here to demonstrate this and the context relative URL paths, also replace all href tags with this action in a JSP web app for constincy and security reasons.
+Add a param name value example here to demonstrate this and the context relative URL paths, also replace all href tags with this action in a JSP web app for consistincy and security reasons.

 [ `<c:if>` tag](https://jakarta.ee/specifications/tags/2.0/jakarta-tags-spec-2.0.html#cif)